Borough of Rushcliffe: History

 The new district was named after the ancient Rushcliffe Wapentake, which had covered part of the area.
 Rushcliffe means "cliff where brushwood grows", from Old English hris "brushwood" and clif "cliff".
 The new Rushcliffe district was granted borough status from its creation, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Nottinghamshire, as well as the county council, will be abolished in 2028, with the district being split between a Nottinghamshire unitary authority and a Greater Nottingham unitary covering an area including and around Nottingham.